 The eyewear brands we stock at Microprism Optics are all high-quality optical and fashion brands that allow people to re-use their frames more than once.

 We love robust yet light-weight frames, made from materials such as titanium and stainless steel that you’ll find in the Orgreen, Lightec, TITANflex and Safilo ranges.
 If you don’t like the appearance of glasses on your face, we stock minimal styles like the Silhouette rimless and Brendan O’Keefe (Australian-made) ranges.
-Keeping an eye on the trends in fashion, we have frames at our South Yarra clinic that suit all faces and styles.
+Keeping an eye on the trends in fashion, we have frames at our Docklands clinic that suit all faces and styles.
 Brands such as Woow, Dutz, Ana Hickmann and Louis always design unique and fabulous styles.

 Most of our spectacle frames come with a two year manufacturers’ warranty and complimentary frame adjustments and minor repairs for the life of the frame.